jdc183/Alpha-Group-Mobile-Robotics/PS2/wall_follower_package/README.md

 Node4:  wall_follower_tracker.
 This is our final node that will connect the other three nodes written for PS2 to program the robot to follow the left hand wall of the course.

-In order to run this code, you will first need to boot up the stdr simulator: roslaunch stdr_launchers server_with_map_and_gui_plus_robot.launch
+In order to run this code, you will first need to launch the simulator, service, and helper nodes with: roslaunch wall_following_robot wall_follower.launch

 Afterwards, you will need to run: rosrun wall_following_robot wall_follower_tracker